angelawyman/javascript-review/objects.md

 `alert( user.age ); // 30`

-But this won't work with multi-word property names.
+The exception is this won't work with multi-word property names.

+*here is a multi-word property name*

 `// this would give a syntax error`<br/>
 `user.likes birds = true`

-#### Square Brackets advantage
-However, square notation will work:
+In this case, use square bracket notation:

 `let user = {};`<br/>
 `user["likes birds"] = true;`<br/>
 `alert(user["likes birds"]); // true`

-You can delete properties:
+To delete properties, write like so:

 `// delete`<br/>
 `delete user.age;`<br/>
 `delete user["likes birds"];`

-**Review
+**Review**

 * We have an “OBJECT”.
 * Objects contain “PROPERTIES”.